core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 Assignment of SIDs to YANG items can be automated, the recommended process to assign SIDs is as follows:

 1. A tool extracts the different items defined for a specific YANG module.
 2. The list of items is sorted in alphabetical order, 'namespace' in descending order, 'identifier' in ascending order.
 The 'namespace' and 'identifier' formats are described in the YANG module 'ietf-sid-file' defined in {{sid-file-format}}.
 3. SIDs are assigned sequentially from the entry point up to the size of the registered SID range.
 This approach is recommended to minimize the serialization overhead, especially when delta between a reference SID and the current SID is used by protocols aiming to reduce message size.
 4. If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.
+5. The "dependencies-revisions" should reflect the revision numbers of each YANG module that the YANG module imports at the moment of the generation.

-Changes of SID files can also be automated using the same method described above, only unassigned YÀNG items are processed at step #3.
+In case of an update to an existing ".sid" file, an additional step is needed that increments the ".sid" file version number.
+If there was no version number in the previous version of the ".sid" file, 0 is assumed as the version number of the old version of the ".sid" file and the version number is 1 for the new ".sid" file.
+Apart from that, changes of SID files can also be automated using the same method described above, only unassigned YÀNG items are processed at step #3.
 Already existing items in the SID file should not be given new SIDs.

 # ".sid" file lifecycle {#sid-lifecycle-ex}